 Provision of any or all Title III-B, Support Services as described in Section 321 of the Older Americans Act (OAA); with emphasis on identifying and serving low income, rural, minority and limited English proficient older individuals.
 The Title III-B Program provides funding for the development of comprehensive and coordinated services systems that allow older adults to lead independent, meaningful, and dignified life in their own home and communities.
-The grantee for the Title III-B funding must be a community facility for the organization and provision of a broad spectrum of services, which shall include provision of health (including mental and behavioral health), social, nutritional, and educational services and the provision of facilities for recreational activities for older individuals.
-(Source: OAA).
 The services provided may include Health Services, Socialization, Support Services including Information & Assistance, and Transportation and a wide variety of other supportive services that enrich and stabilize the lives of seniors and enable seniors to remain in their homes for as long as possible.